Do Psychometric Tests Work for Large Language Models? Evaluation of Tests on Sexism, Racism, and Morality: A Systematic Validation of Psychometric Tests for LLMs

 (2) \textbf{Ecological validity}: We compare an LLM's psychometric test score and its behavior in real-world downstream tasks.
 Downstream tasks are selected based on the underlying psychological theories and corresponding empirical research.
-Ecological validity is particularly crucial --- ultimately, these tests are useful for LLMs when their results align with the behavior of LLMs.
+Ecological validity is particularly crucial -- ultimately, these tests are useful for LLMs when their results align with the behavior of LLMs.

 To evaluate reliability and validity in human validation studies, other common measures are Cronbach's alpha and factor analysis~\cite{moosbrugger_testtheorie_2020}.
 However, these rely on an appropriately constructed sample of individuals (cf. Section~\ref{sec:discussion}).
-As it is unclear how that would look like for LLMs, we do not include these measures in our evaluation~\cite{suhr_stop_2025}.
+As it is unclear how to construct such a sample with LLMs, we do not include these measures in our evaluation~\cite{suhr_stop_2025}.